pseuxide/pseuxide.github.io/_posts/2023-12-06-calling_assembly_from_cpp.md

 ## How to do it?

-I have suitable repository for this topic so i'll pick up code from there as a reference.
+I have suitable repository for this topic so I'll pick up code from there as a reference.
 [pseuxide/call_cpuid_asm](https://github.com/pseuxide/call_cpuid_asm/tree/master){:target='_blank'}

 ### C++ side